ScottLogic/blog/_posts/2025-05-14-some-best-practices-for-accessible-automation.md

 Things like filters and drop-downs can be difficult to locate but they can be found.
 A good tip for finding this is by entering the webpage and open up DevTools, then clicking near the item you wish to find the selector of, but not on it.
 After that press tab and open up the console within DevTools.
 If you then type the command: `document.activeElement` you will find the info you need.

-By the same accessible reasoning it is good practice to not use `.getbyTestID`.This is due to the fact that names of those same ID’s will not be useful to someone with an accessibility issue, as it will sound like Jargon when navigated to.
+It's also generally good practice to not use `.getbyTestID`.This is due to the fact that names of those same ID’s will not make sense when either looked at later in a projects life cycle or to others in the team who do not have knowledge in that area.
+More information can be found about locators here: https://playwright.dev/docs/locators.

 Sometimes though this may not have been implemented on the project.
 This requires roles to be assigned correctly on the project you are on, things like test ID's or divs could have been used instead which makes this impossible to implement.
 When this is the case it is always best to have that conversation with the team so that you can explain how useful and helpful HTML roles are.